-- 1. "Prohibition on Hiring Illegal Immigrants: T.C.A. § 12-4-124, requires that Contactor attest in writing that Contractor will not knowingly utilize the services of illegal immigrants in the performance of this Contract and will not knowingly utilize the services of any subcontractor, if permitted under this Contract, who will utilize the services of illegal immigrants in the performance of this Contract.
-The attestation shall be made on the form, Attestation re Personnel Used in Contract Performance ("the Attestation"), which is attached and hereby incorporated by this reference. - If Contractor is discovered to have breached the Attestation, the Commissioner of Finance and Administration shall declare that the Contractor shall be prohibited from contracting or submitting a bid to any Tennessee Board of Regents institution or any other state entity for a period of one (1) year from the date of discovery of the breach. - 2.
-Contractor may appeal the one (1) year by utilizing an appeals process in the Rules of Finance and Administration, Chapter 0620." - 2.
-The required attestation form is attached to this guideline as (Exhibit 1). - 3.
-Unacceptable Provisions
+- Payment for Travel, Meals, Lodging - If a contractor is to be paid/reimbursed for travel, meals or lodging, such payment shall be in the amount of actual cost/per diem, and shall be expressly subject to the limits and rules set forth in TBR's General Travel Policies and Procedures, Policy No. 4:03:03:00. - Governing Law - Language shall be included which provides that the agreement is subject to the governing law of Tennessee, unless the other party will not accept this provision.
+In that case, the contract may be silent as to governing law. - Maximum payment clause - If the institution is required to make payments, the agreement must state the maximum dollar amount that may be paid under the agreement. - Illegal Immigrants - "Prohibition on Hiring Illegal Immigrants: T.C.A. § 12-4-124, requires that Contactor attest in writing that Contractor will not knowingly utilize the services of illegal immigrants in the performance of this Contract and will not knowingly utilize the services of any subcontractor, if permitted under this Contract, who will utilize the services of illegal immigrants in the performance of this Contract.
+The attestation shall be made on the form, Attestation re Personnel Used in Contract Performance ("the Attestation"), which is attached and hereby incorporated by this reference. - If Contractor is discovered to have breached the Attestation, the Commissioner of Finance and Administration shall declare that the Contractor shall be prohibited from contracting or submitting a bid to any Tennessee Board of Regents institution or any other state entity for a period of one (1) year from the date of discovery of the breach. - Contractor may appeal the one (1) year by utilizing an appeals process in the Rules of Finance and Administration, Chapter 0620." - The required attestation form is attached to this guideline as (Exhibit 1). - Unacceptable Provisions